enukeWebDev/MERN_E-Commerce/README.md

 - modify styles using React Bootstrap UI Framework - complete
 - render detailed information for each product - complete
 - create spinner loading and message box feature - complete
+- build the add to cart functionality (using Context) -